-Together, the Best Starts for Kids (BSK)18, Veterans and Human Services Levy (VHSL)19, and MIDD comprise a substantial portion of King County's local investments in health and human services.
-In order to leverage investment, eliminate duplication, and strengthen outcomes, staff from the Department of Community and Human Services (DCHS) are leading these initiatives continue to plan and coordinate these three major levies actively.
-Looking across the shared domains of populations, services, and outcomes, staff from BSK, VHSL, and MIDD staff are working together to:
+Together, the Best Starts for Kids (BSK), Veterans and Human Services Levy (VHSL) and MIDD comprise a substantial portion of King County's local investments in health and human services.
+In order to leverage investment, eliminate duplication and strengthen outcomes, DCHS staff are leading these initiatives continue to plan and coordinate these three major levies actively.
+Looking across the shared domains of populations, services and outcomes, staff from BSK, VHSL and MIDD are working together to:

-- Analyze cross system intersections in strategies and initiatives - Identify collaboration and alignment opportunities - Conduct joint request for proposal processes - Utilize common language and definitions - Develop shared data, reporting, and dashboards
+- Analyze cross system intersections in strategies and initiatives - Identify collaboration and alignment opportunities - Conduct joint request for proposal processes - Utilize common language and definitions - Develop shared data, reporting and dashboards.

-Notably, BSK, VHSL, and MIDD will utilize an outcomes-based framework approach known as Results Based Accountability or "RBA."
+Notably, BSK, VHSL and MIDD will utilize an outcomes-based framework approach known as Results Based Accountability or "RBA."
 Framework alignment with BSK and VHSL will allow for common results and indicators between the three initiatives, increasing the County's ability to measure the combined effectiveness of the three local revenue sources for human services funding and to more effectively conduct combined continuous improvement processes when possible.
 Development of a shared data dashboard is also underway.